vcyzteen/result-linux-kernel/README.md

         * ( X00T/X00TD ) for codename and this kernel for X00T/X00TD

   * reason why i make kernel again?
     * I think i like with this situation because i can think how machine can be running.
 How to process system can be running,stop and killing.
 Knowing what is kernel for.
-And have 1 more reason 'because i can't make kernel in device oppo ( i have been research for my oppo device how can i modified "oprek" ) but until now i fon't find it.
-Maybe oppo its like this ( very hard to modified "oprek" ) or not all device can be modified "oprek

   * can i use your kernel?
     * Of course you can use it.
 This is open source.
 Free for download, and install